MatthieuGilson/WBLEC_toolbox/README.md

+**These script in Python 3.6 are a small package to analyze fMRI signals.
+It is a collaborative work with Andrea Insabato, Vicente Pallarés, Gorka Zamora-López and Nikos Kouvaris.
+If you use this toolbox, please cite the relevant papers below.**

-## Whole-brain linear effective connectivity (WBLEC) estimation and intepretation.
+## Whole-brain linear effective connectivity (WBLEC) estimation

-The script ParameterEstimation.py calculates the spatiotemporal functional connectivity for each session (or run) and subject from the BOLD time series.
-Then, it calls the model optimization (function in WBLECmodel.py) and stores the model estimates (effective connectivity matrix embedded in the Jacobian J and input variances Sigma) in an array.
+The script *ParameterEstimation.py* calculates the spatiotemporal functional connectivity for each session (or run) and subject from the BOLD time series.
+Then, it calls the model optimization (function in *WBLECmodel.py*) and stores the model estimates (effective connectivity matrix embedded in the Jacobian J and input variances Sigma) in an array.
 The data are:
-- BOLD time series in ts_emp.npy
+- BOLD time series in *ts_emp.npy*
-- structural connectivity in SC_anat.npy
+- structural connectivity in *SC_anat.npy*
-- ROI labels in ROI_labels.npy
+- ROI labels in *ROI_labels.npy*

-**If you use this toolbox, please cite the relevant papers below.
-This script package is a collaborative work with Andrea Insabato, Vicente Pallares, Gorka Zamora-López and Nikos Kouvaris.**
+## Classification

+The script *Classification.py* compares the performances of two classifiers (multinomial linear regressor and 1-nearest-neighbor) in identifying subjects from EC taken as a biomarker.

+## References

 Data are from: Gilson M, Deco G, Friston K, Hagmann P, Mantini D, Betti V, Romani GL, Corbetta M. Effective connectivity inferred from fMRI transition dynamics during movie viewing points to a balanced reconfiguration of cortical interactions.
 Neuroimage 2017; doi.org/10.1016/j.neuroimage.2017.09.061